Alejogb1/job-board/blog-data/how-can-i-translate-stimulus-js-values-using-internationalization.md

 id: "how-can-i-translate-stimulus-js-values-using-internationalization"
 ---

-Let's tackle this—translating Stimulus values with i18n is a nuanced task I've encountered a few times in previous projects, and it’s more involved than just slapping some labels on static elements.
+—translating Stimulus values with i18n is a nuanced task I've encountered a few times in previous projects, and it’s more involved than just slapping some labels on static elements.
 It's about managing dynamic content based on the user's locale, which often shifts depending on application context.
 We’re not dealing with simple text replacements here; rather, we're dynamically pulling localized strings into our Stimulus controllers, ensuring the application remains globally accessible.
 It requires a thoughtful approach to structuring both the i18n setup and how we integrate it into our javascript codebase.

 My first encounter with this was on a multi-language dashboard application.
 We used a Ruby on Rails backend coupled with a Javascript front end using Stimulus.
 Initially, the temptation was to directly embed locale-specific strings in our HTML, rendering them server-side.
 This works, but it completely breaks down when dealing with dynamically updated elements or content generated client-side.
 Furthermore, it’s a nightmare to maintain.
 Instead, we moved towards a more decoupled architecture, where the translation of the labels and values was handled directly within the Stimulus controllers, fetching the translated text as needed.